binaryphile/concorde/README.md

 Reworking `mymain`
 ------------------

-Usually, I will pass the option hash as well as the positional arguments for `mymain` to handle, since `mymain` will usually have several options to deal with, and that's easier than passing them onesy-twosy.
-It also keeps the global namespace cleaner.
+Usually, I will pass the option hash as well as the remaining positional arguments for `mymain` to handle. `mymain` will usually have several options to deal with, and that's easier than passing them onesy-twosy.
+It also keeps the global namespace clean.

 Let's do that.
 Of course, we'll need to update the test script first: